First Listen: Helado Negro, 'This Is How You Smile'

 Roberto Carlos Lange is a crosser of distances — between selves, countries and memories.
 Working under the name Helado Negro, the Ecuadorian-American producer built his sound on ambient electronics, Latin American rhythms and instrumentation that allows each element to bounce and reverberate, remembering the sound as it happens.
 On 2016's Private Energy, Lange pointed this sound into a mission statement (and the art installation he calls "tinsel mammals").
 Whether in the quiet anthemic affirmation of "Young, Latin & Proud" or the private benediction of "It's My Brown Skin," Lange has traveled far in his journey to the hyperpersonal.

 His sixth album, This Is How You Smile, takes Jamaica Kincaid's short story "Girl," a series of directives from an immigrant mother to her daughter, as its title and starting point.
 "This is how to sew on a button," the mother says.
 "This is how to make a buttonhole for the button you have just sewn on."
-Lange similarly threads memories of childhood through the album in fits and starts, with his own maxims to offer — "Brown don't go / Brown just glows," he sings in "Please Won't Please."
+Lange similarly threads memories of childhood through the album in fits and starts, with his own maxims to offer — "Brown won't go / Brown just glows," he sings in "Please Won't Please."
 This back-and-forth mines the blissful and often irreconcilable spaces of growing up as the child of immigrants.

 "Pais Nublado" resolves to inhabit this cognitive dissonance of hard work for distant gain and living in clouded lands of opportunity that are less inviting than our native ones.
 The bilingual verses build and converse with each other like a parent who speaks to a child in Spanish: "Despacio te digo / Porque nos falta un tiempo más / Para pasear este país nublado."
 And the child's automatic English response: "And we'll take our turn / And we'll take our time / Knowing that we'll be here long after you," Lange sings of the way children of immigrants become prone to miss someone right in front of us.